nietus/anki-mcp/README.md

     - `deckName`: (optional string) The name of the deck to add the card to.
 Defaults to the current deck or 'Default'.
     - `tags`: (optional array of strings) A list of tags to add to the note.

+- `add_card_with_audio`:

+  - Description: Create a NEW flashcard in Anki with automatically generated audio from Azure TTS.
+Use ONLY for creating new cards, NOT for updating existing ones (will throw an error if the card already exists).
+For updating audio on existing cards, use `update_card_with_audio` with the noteId instead.
+  - Input:
+    - `fields`, `modelName`, `deckName`, `tags`: Same as `add_card`.
+    - `sourceField`: (string) Field name containing the text to generate audio from.
+    - `audioField`: (string) Field name where the generated audio will be stored.
+    - `language`: (optional string) Language code for TTS (e.g., 'en', 'es', 'fr').
+Defaults to 'en'.
+  - Supported languages: en, es, fr, de, it, ja, ko, pt, ru, zh, ar, nl, hi, tr, pl, sv, fi, da, no, cs, hu, el, he, th, vi, id, ms, ro.

+- `update_card_with_audio`:

+  - Description: Update an EXISTING card by generating audio from a specified field and adding it to an audio field.
+Use ONLY for cards that already exist (you must have the noteId).
+For creating new cards with audio, use `add_card_with_audio` instead.
+  - Input:
+    - `noteId`: (number) The ID of the Anki note to update.
+    - `sourceField`: (string) Field name containing the text to generate audio from.
+    - `audioField`: (string) Field name where the generated audio will be stored.
+    - `language`: (optional string) Language code for TTS.
+Defaults to 'en'.

 - `get_due_cards`:

   - Description: Returns a given number of cards due for review.